salt-labs/docs/content/tutorials/carvel/packages/author/hard/congratulations.md

 Congratulations on slaying you're first _Carvel Package_.

-Now aren't you glad we have a CI and tooling to help for most of this process 😄
+Now aren't you glad we have a CI and tooling to help for this process 😄

 {{< image src="/images/meme/chuffed.jpg" class="h-auto" alt="meme" zoomable="true" width="500px" height="500px">}}
 <br/>

 ## What's next?

-Now that the package has been created and is available in a registry, why not put the `Package Consumer` persona hat on in the [tutorial](/tutorials/carvel/packages/consumer)
+Now that the package has been created and is available in a registry, why not switch hats 🤠 to the `Package Consumer` persona and try out the [tutorial](/tutorials/carvel/packages/consumer).